thapaliya123/stanford-nlp-summary/week1/README.md

 - Speech to text
     - Automatic transcriptions of spoken or signed language (audio, or video) to textual representations.
     - It's not in priorities in this course (i.e. in CS224n)

+## NLP progress
+Speaker discussed about recent progress in NLP showing real world examples that is used in a daily basis.

+1. **Google Translate**
+    - a machine translation service developed by Google that can translate text, speech, images, and web pages between any combination of over 100 languages.

+2. **GPT-3**
+    - GPT-3 (Generative pretrained Transformer 3) is a `SOTA` 3rd generation language model developed by OpenAI.
+    - It is trained on a large corpus of text data (including books, articles, and web pages) and can generate high-quality natural text in response to prompt.
+    - It has wide range of application such as text completion, summarization, translation, and question-answering with very few examples or no explicit training for a specific task.

+3. **ChatGPT**

 **One hot vectors**
 - One of the simplest ways to represent words is to consider them as independent and unrelated entities.